spookyorange/thunderbird-linux-install/README.md

 ```

-Updates are handled by running the install script again, you can just run the install script and all good!
+Updates are handled by changing the version number and running install.sh again, please change the version from inside the install.sh and run it again.
+If you wish to contribute to the project, whenever a new version comes out, you may open an issue or create a pull request!

 ```bash